 Benefits to Employers

 Employers are also shown to significantly benefit from offering mental health services to their workers.
 By offering EAPs to employees at Johnson & Johnson, 90% of users reported improvement in productivity and reduced absenteeism (Isaac, 2010).
-A reduction in work absences and an increase in productivity allows an organization to reduce costs and save profits.
+A reduction in work absences and an increase in productivity allow an organization to reduce costs and save profits.
 In fact, Johnson & Johnson found a cost avoidance of $4,300 per EAP user (Isaac, 2010).
 The overall reward of implementing mental health programs is shown to exceed the investment of such programs.
 Based on the data above, by implementing EAPs for workers, employers can improve organizational productivity, work performance and efficacy, mental health status, the well-being of employees, job satisfaction and absenteeism, thus leading to improved workplace morale.

 Physical Health Services